Limited Status Enrollment

 - Contact the department offering the course you wish to take and request permission to enroll (department phone numbers are shown with their course listings in the Schedule of Classes).

-- Submit the form and $100 processing fee to the Registrar One Stop Center, TRO 101 in person or by mail at the address below after you have received permission from the department offering the course.
+- Submit the form and $100 processing fee to the Registrar One Stop Center, located in the JHH lobby, in person or by mail at the address below after you have received permission from the department offering the course.
 If you wish to mail in your form, please include a copy of your driver’s license or passport.
 If you wish to mail your payment, please consider using certified mail.

 If you are unable to present the completed form in person, you may designate a representative to act on your behalf.
 Your representative must bring the completed form, a copy of your driver’s license or passport, and a written authorization letter (a brief statement designating that person as your agent will suffice).
 The representative must also show photo ID.